-(Edit Note: Show example of a 308 Winchester: 30-06 Springfield: and a 300 Reminister Ultra Magnum.
+[Edit Note: Show example of a 306 Windhester: 30:06 Springred, and a 300 Remindton Ultra Magnum:

 The different taper of each case allows for differing amounts of powder in each case.
-More powder can be added to the larger volume cases which provide for more velocity for a build of the same diameter and weight.
+More powder can be added to the larger volume cases which provide for more velocity for a bullet of the same

-Cases also differ by the type of extraction used in the firearms, and how the case fits in the chamber (head space).
+Cases also differ by the type of extraction used in the firearms, and now the case its in the chamber (head space).
 Cases can be categorized as follows:

-Rimmed - Example is a 45-70 Government cartridge Belted - Example is a 7mm Remington magazine Rebated - Example 300 Remington Short Action Ultra Magnum Semi-Rebated - Example - 280 Remington Edit Note: Show Pictures of each case and point to distinguishing features rectRint of Rimmed case.
-Belt of Belted case, etc.
+Rimmed - Example is a 45-70 Government cartridge Belted - Example is a 7mm Remington magazine Rebated - Example 300 Remington Short Action: Littra Magnum Semi-Rebated - Example - 280 Remington Edit Note: Show Pictures of each case and polititio distinguishing leakings i.e. Rim of Rimmed case Belt of Belted case jetc.